 Students wishing to participate in this community should mark the Business Community option on their residence hall application.
 Students are placed in the community on a first come, first serve basis.

 The LAUNCH Program is a way for you to get an early start on your college experience.
-This program is designed for you to connect with faculty and staff in the College of Business; learn tools for being successful in your college experience; and become more comfortable with the NDSU campus before the rush of students move in.
-You will also get to interact with peers in the Business Learning Community, take part in fun activities, and create lasting memories.
+This program is designed for you to connect with faculty and staff in the College of Business; learn tools for being successful in your college experience; and become more comfortable with the NDSU campus.
 This is two days packed full of events to LAUNCH you in the right direction!

 Some LAUNCH activities include: networking with peers, familiarizing with campus, hands on activities specific to your college, supporting the NDSU community through service with move-in day, hearing from college administration, staff, and upper division students, social time, and more.
 Hear what previous LAUNCH participants have said about the program:

 “It helped me feel ahead of the game, as far as connections with other people, knowing the campus, and knowing what facilities are available to us students.”

 “I surprisingly liked being in the move-in crew; the upperclassmen who were at the building I was assigned to made it a really positive and fun experience.”